mindietea/game-dev-projects/README.md

 # game-dev-projects
 A listing of all my game dev-related projects.
 I primarily am a programmer for these projects.
 I also love designing games and organizing their production.
 Listed from newest to oldest.

+## "Card Forge: Market Day" | Augmented Reality Card Game

+Created for CZ 4001: Virtual and Augmented Reality at Nanyang Technological University.
+This was an individual project where I wanted to focus on using augmented reality to create an interesting design for a video game.
+The idea is that cards are something physical and satisfying, and it would be cool to augment the reality of cards with something magical.
+This game has you as a magical merchant satisfying the particular requests of customers-- maybe someone is hungry and wants a large meal, or needs something discreet to assassinate someone with.
+You satisfy these requests by combining cards that cast spells with cards that represent objects-- for example you might cast a "Maximize" spell on a "Ham" card to make a big ham and really make the hungry customer happy.
+The cards have objects on them and spells also augment the visual effects of the cards.

+The small demo of this game I created made me think further about how a concept like this could be expanded-- it could be a good way to explore and teach semantics.
+It is also a game that allows for creative expression, which I would love to expand to a combat-based card game.

+This game was created with Vuforia in Unity.
+Check out a poor quality demo video here! https://drive.google.com/file/d/1I8Bi9EIvZyASwqEw6DjxvzSM7-VA5iUG/view?usp=sharing

 ## "Sword and Sorcery" | Virtual Reality RPG

 Repository: https://github.com/mindietea/SwordAndSorcery